 Prosecutors in Poland have announced that they are fast-tracking cases against people who have been caught looting during ongoing major floods that have devastated the southwest of the country.

-“Due to reported cases of looting in flood areas and repeated information posted on social media, the prosecutor’s office has taken action to prosecute the perpetrators of such crimes,” announced the distinct prosecutor’s office in the city of Świdnica on Thursday afternoon.
+“Due to reported cases of looting in flood areas and repeated information posted on social media, the prosecutor’s office has taken action to prosecute the perpetrators of such crimes,” announced the district prosecutor’s office in the city of Świdnica on Thursday afternoon.

 It said that a motion to pursue expedited proceedings against one man – accused of stealing alcohol from a convenience store in flood-stricken Lądek-Zdrój – had already been approved.